-HRT in the form of estrogen is given in this condition.
+HRT is the form of estrogen is given in this condition.
 Both systemic estrogens like oral pills and patches) and local estrogens (creams, rings, and tablets applied to the vagina) work.
 However, doctors recommend starting with the local approach first because it keeps the estrogen right where it's needed and limiting any side-effects on the rest of your body.

 Studies on the estrogen ring, cream and tablets have shown extremely high rates of improvement in vaginal atrophy.
 It is seen up to 93 percent of women reporting significant improvement and between 57 percent and 75 percent, saying that their sexual comfort was restored.

 Locally applied estrogen products are associated with minimal side effects.
-It is important to talk to your health care provider about any symptoms, such as headache, stomach upset, bloating, nausea, weight changes, changes in sexual interest, breast tenderness, abdominal pain, back pain, respiratory infection, vaginal itching or vaginal yeast infections while using estrogen creams, pills or rings,.
+It is important to talk to your health care provider about any symptoms, such as headache, stomach upset, bloating, nausea, weight changes, changes in sexual interest, breast tenderness, abdominal pain, back pain, respiratory infection, vaginal itching or vaginal yeast infections while using estrogen creams, pills or rings.

 If you're considering using estrogen and have or had breast cancer or a family history of breast cancer, be sure to discuss your history with your health care professional.

-If you don’t want to use estrogen and consider using some of the over-the-counter Products designed to increase sexual comfort, you can use vaginal lubricants that are available in liquid or may be in gel form and work by reducing friction.
+If you don’t want to use estrogen and consider using some of the over-the-counter products designed to increase sexual comfort, you can use vaginal lubricants that are available in liquid or maybe in gel form and work by reducing friction.
 You may also try longer-lasting vaginal moisturizers.
 This is absorbed into the skin and can provide relief from vaginal dryness for up to four days.